apache/hbase-operator-tools/hbase-hbck2/README.md

 ~~~~

 ```
+usage: HBCK2 [OPTIONS] COMMAND <ARGS>
 Options:
- -d,--debug                                      run with debug output -h,--help                                       output this help message -p,--hbase.zookeeper.property.clientPort <arg>  port of target hbase ensemble -q,--hbase.zookeeper.quorum <arg>               ensemble of target hbase -s,--skip                                       skip hbase version check/PleaseHoldException/Master initializing -v,--version                                    this hbck2 version -z,--zookeeper.znode.parent <arg>               parent znode of target hbase
+ -d,--debug                                       run with debug output -h,--help                                        output this help message -p,--hbase.zookeeper.property.clientPort <arg>   port of hbase ensemble -q,--hbase.zookeeper.quorum <arg>                hbase ensemble -s,--skip                                        skip hbase version check

-Commands:
+                                                  (PleaseHoldException)
+ -v,--version                                     this hbck2 version
+ -z,--zookeeper.znode.parent <arg>                parent znode of hbase
+                                                  ensemble
+Command:
  assigns [OPTIONS] <ENCODED_REGIONNAME>...
    Options:
     -o,--override  override ownership by another procedure A 'raw' assign that can be used even during Master initialization (if the -skip flag is specified).
 Skirts Coprocessors.
 Pass one or more encoded region names.
 1588230740 is the hard-coded name for the hbase:meta region and de00010733901a05f5a2a3a382e27dd4 is an example of what a user-space encoded region name looks like.
 For example:
      $ HBCK2 assign 1588230740 de00010733901a05f5a2a3a382e27dd4
    Returns the pid(s) of the created AssignProcedure(s) or -1 if none.